novemberfiveco/eslint-config/README.md

 # November Five: eslint-config

 Our standardized eslint config.
-This monorepo consists of 3 packages:
+This monorepo consists of 4 packages:

 - @novemberfive/eslint-config-cra: The Create React App eslint config.
 - @novemberfive/eslint-config-next: The Next.js eslint config.
 - @novemberfive/eslint-config-vite: The Vite eslint config.
+- @novemberfive/eslint-config-serverless: The Serverless eslint config.

 ## Installation

 You can follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) on how to install packages from GitHub Packages.

 ## License